 On the outer ring road are stalls selling clothes and baskets, ironmongery and assorted odds and ends for the house

-This market is a weekly highlight of the local area, a meeting place to chat over coffee and watch the world go by.
-A wondeful market which truly captures the intricate culture of this part of France.
+This market is a weekly highlight of the local area, a meeting place to chat over coffee, share the news and watch the world go by.
+A wonderful market which truly captures the intricate and ancient cultures of this part of France.

 Soreze is a village with a powerful history.

 An ancient military academy has been tastefully restored and now offers a hotel and various cultural summer activies. including book fairs, classial music evenings , a dog fair and a horse fair.